hashicorp/terraform/website/docs/cli-index.html.md

 ## Who is This For?

-The Terraform CLI docs are relevant to _all Terraform users,_ including open source users and Terraform Enterprise users.
+The Terraform CLI docs are relevant to _all Terraform users,_ including open source users and Terraform Cloud users.

 Since these docs are reference material, they are mainly written for _intermediate and advanced users,_ who need to find complete and detailed